-The Columbus Riverwalk follows the Tombigbee Waterway in downtown Columbus.
-It is well lit, smooth, flat and wide, meandering through hardwoods and fields with views of the river.
-Benches, trash receptacles, restrooms and shelters are provided.
-Open all year and in the evenings.
-Plans are in the works to connect it with other local trails.
+The Columbus Riverwalk follows the Tombigbee Waterway in downtown Columbus, Mississippi.
+It is well lit, smooth, flat and wide, meandering through hardwood forests and fields with lovely views of the river.
+Benches, trash receptacles, restrooms and shelters are provided along the route.
+The trail is open all year and into the evening.

 Columbus, MS, lies just south of US 82 at US 45.
 Follow signs to the visitor center, housed in the former home of Tennessee Williams.
 The trailhead is at Riverside Park a block from the visitor center.